DaleOrders/AWS-Study-Notes/README.md

 `www.netflix.com.`

 The last period is assumed to be there in a browser when it's not present.
-The DNS Root is hosted on DNS Root Servers (13).
+The DNS Root is hosted on one of 13 DNS Root Servers.
 These are hosted by 12 major companies.

 **Root Hints** is a pointer to the DNS Root servers provided by the OS vendor